-8 The dividend distribution was declared after the date of the financial statement.
-The Company's share in the sum of the said dividend is approx NIS 20 million.
-In accordance with the agreement for the sale of the Company's holdings in Leumi Card, as stated in Section 1.2.3.6, the proceeds from the sale are expected to decrease by the amount of the dividend that is paid.
+8 The Company's share in the sum of the said dividend is approx NIS 20 million.
+In accordance with the agreement for the sale of the Company's holdings in Leumi Card, as stated in Section 1.2.3.6 above, the proceeds from the sale are expected to decrease by the amount of the dividend that was paid.